Scepheo/compos-and-courses/DependencyInjection/readme.md

 ```

 Well, everything compiles again, but now the test fails.
 How do we fix this?
-Before building the parameter list for a type's constructor, we'll have to see
+In `Resolve`, before building the parameter list for a type's constructor, we'll
-if one has been configured.
-If so, use that instead of the regular parameters.
+have to see if one has been configured.
+If so, use that instead of the regular
+parameters.

 ``` csharp
 var parameterInfos = constructor.GetParameters();